 - New Upper School Students: 11:00 a.m. - 1:00 p.m.

 At Walker’s, we believe in the power of technology as a tool that our girls use to chart a path to their own success.
 Students work under the guidance of faculty who guide them through these new paths to learning.
-We require each girl to have either an Apple laptop or an iPad for their academic work.
-Families purchase their student’s device and and student is expected to bring their device, fully charged and in good repair, to school each day.
+All students at The Ethel Walker School are required to have a device for their academic work.
+As an Apple school, we strongly recommend Apple laptops (MacBooks) for their versatility and functionality. iPads are also acceptable.
+Families are responsible for purchasing the student’s device, and students are expected to bring their device, fully charged, and in good repair, to school each day.
 Support staff is on hand during the school day to provide guidance when problems arise.

 Faculty use many online academic resources including Google Apps for Education, Apple iBooks and Amazon Kindle ebooks, digital notetaking and annotation apps.
 Students are also versed in presentation and multimedia editing software, and in our online student information and learning management systems.
 With daily use of these and many more applications, our students are poised to integrate traditional classroom tools with today’s online academic resources.

-Acceptable models for the iPad include: an iPad 2 or newer. iPad minis are acceptable, though students may prefer a larger screen for reading electronic texts, writing, and editing creative projects.
+Acceptable models for the iPad include: iOS 12 or newer. iPad minis are acceptable, though students may prefer a larger screen for reading electronic texts, writing, and editing creative projects.

 - You may compare new iPad models here: www.apple.com/ipad/compare